CardinalApps/Andromeda/README.md

 # Andromeda

-Andromeda is the name of the PWA (Progressive Web App) that is the Cardinal Music UI.
+Andromeda is the name of the Progressive Web App that is the Cardinal Music UI.

 Cardinal Server includes this PWA with its releases, and serves it at the `/music` endpoint.